MicrosoftDocs/dataexplorer-docs/data-explorer/machine-learning-clustering.md

 * High temperature device readings
 * Long duration commands
 * Top spending users
-Users would like a fast and easy way to find common patterns (segments) in the data.
+You want a fast and easy way to find common patterns (segments) in the data.
 Patterns are a subset of the data set whose records share the same values over multiple dimensions (categorical columns).

 The following query builds and shows a time series of service exceptions over the period of a week, in ten-minute bins: